 Validating an app idea to ensure that it fits with your future goal is something that cannot simply be attended in some pointers.
 There are three different parts and rather phases attached to it.

-Phase 1: Finding an App Idea
+Phase 1: Finding an app idea

 The first answer of how to validate an app idea revolves around finding an app idea.
 Until and unless you have a few app ideas on you, checking up on its viability will be out of the question.
 But how do you get an idea?
-Where should you head out to for inspiration?
+Where should you head out for inspiration?

 While it is true that some of the best performing applications today were inspired by real-life challenges, it will be a little boastful to assume that the same would happen to you and you will too get a real-life problem’s solution, although it’d be awesome if you do!